Monday, January 30, 2017

 There is an elegant simplicity in binary in that each digit is either a one or a zero.
 On or off.
 No room for any gray area, even though fractions and negative numbers can still be represented in binary.
 Additionally, some numbers that can't truly be expressed in one base, for example, 1/3 in base 10, can be simply written in, say, base 3 as 0.13.

 Since computers use binary, some integers operations are child's play to a computer, especially bit shifting.
 As humans, we can't easily figure out multiplication of large numbers in our head.
 For example, what is 123 x 45?
 That will require a pencil and paper or calculator.
 But, we can easily figure out the answer to 12345 x 100, even though the latter deals with much larger numbers because we simply shift the digits three places.
-But, for humans, this calculation only works for multiples of 10, since we think in base 10.
+But, for humans, this calculation only works for powers of 10, since we think in base 10.
 Computers, however, get this luxury when they're multiplying by integers that are a multiple of the base.
 Multiplying a base 2 number by 2, 4, 8 is as simple as shifting the bits by one, two, three, or four places.
 For a computer, like a human, this is a much simpler task than working through the traditional arithmetic.